African Lovebirds are small birds native to the African region. Their diet consists mainly of various types of seeds.

 The growth phase starts when the lovebirds are no longer nurtured by the mother and start learning to fetch food until the lovebirds are sexually mature.

-The need for protein, minerals, and vitamins is very high during this phase.
-So, the selection of seed mixes that contain a lot of protein, minerals, and vitamins dominates.
+During this phase, the need for protein, minerals, and vitamins is very high.
+Therefore, seed mixes that contain a lot of protein, minerals, and vitamins dominate the selection process.

 800 grams of yellow millet